12 proven steps to hit the ground running with Bombora’s Intent data

 To identify additional topics, work with your sales team to understand the topics that their ideal prospects are searching for and collaborate with your CSM to build supporting content to support this Intent topic creation.

-For additional help, download the Bombora Intent topic selection guide, and use the Intent topics workbook to map Intent topics to your business strategy.
+For additional help, download the Bombora Intent topic selection guide to map Intent topics to your business strategy.

 If you’re interested in Intent topics that are not included in the Bombora taxonomy, send an email to firstname.lastname@example.org with your suggestion, a short description, and any related content links, so we can assess getting them added!